As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Whenever you encounter these deep mantle rocks, get your detector out and begin looking for any common indicators that may lead you to this natural treasure.

 TIP: Did you know that rocks can explode?
 Yes, it is possible.
-Find out more what rocks can explode and why in the article below:
+Find out more about what rocks can explode and why in the article below:

 Where to Search for Polished Gemstones